 He turned his head to the throng of girls behind him, flashing a smile at them as they almost immediately went head-over-heels for him.

 Yes, though it's a bit early for so much abuse, this is Shinji Matou we're talking about, so it can't really be helped: The arrogance and hubris he exudes was almost palatable.
 Though he does have a good physical form I must admit, I truly don't understand how he can remain so popular with the girls after he opens his mouth.

-Still, I shrug my shoulders and bear it.
-From any person's standpoint, he speaks the truth about me being boring compared to him.
+Still, I shrugged my shoulders and endured it.
+From any person's standpoint, he speaks the truth about me when compared to him.
 Maybe he's just someone who's overly honest.

 Eagerly she received it, before starting to pour over the numbers as though it was signed by a personal idol.
-Still though, you could almost visibly see the mood on her face crumble as she read the answer he had written.
+However, you could almost visibly see the mood on her face crumble as she read the answer he had written.